cbutton01/tap-room/README.md

 ## Description

-  * This app is a clone of the popular DigitalPour app :beer: which can be found at http://digitalpour.com/#home.
+  * This is a clone of the popular DigitalPour app :beer: which can be found at http://digitalpour.com/#home.
 The goal is to make a useful tool for bar employees _and_ patrons.
 Patrons should be able to easily discern what beers are on tap currently, and information about those beers.
 Employees will be able _sell_ pints and the UI will update appropriately (kegs will show a decrease in total beer).
 When a keg runs out the user will be prompted to change the keg, and the UI will then show a full keg.

 ## Guidelines
 ###### _For user story_